QuantConnect/lean-cli/README.md

                                   EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX

-  --zerodha-history-subscription BOOLEAN
-                                  Whether you have a history API subscription for Zerodha --samco-organization TEXT       The name or id of the organization with the samco module subscription --samco-client-id TEXT          Your Samco account Client ID --samco-client-password TEXT    Your Samco account password --samco-year-of-birth TEXT      Your year of birth (YYYY) registered with Samco
+  --samco-client-id TEXT          Your Samco account Client ID --samco-client-password TEXT    Your Samco account password --samco-year-of-birth TEXT      Your year of birth (YYYY) registered with Samco